 - The student is an Aboriginal or Torres Strait Islander

 - The student is a school student and is enrolled in a VETiS program (may include young people in detention)

 HIGHER LEVEL SKILLS

 The Higher Level Skills program provides a government subsidy to support eligible individuals to access subsidised training in selected certificate IV and above qualifications, or priority skill sets.

-To view the Queensland Department of Education and Training Higher Level Skills Program Fact Sheet, please click here.
+To view the Queensland Department of Employment, Small Business and Training’s Higher Level Skills Program Fact Sheet, please click here.

 The aim is to assist individuals to gain the Higher Level Skills required to secure employment or career advancement in priority industries or to transition to university.
 Employers may also be able to access training to address workforce development needs.

 WHAT TRAINING IS AVAILABLE?

 Subsidies are provided for a select number of Certificate IV, Diploma and Advanced Diploma qualifications, and priority skill sets critical to productivity within the workplace.

 The list of registered training organisations (RTOs) approved to deliver each subsidised qualification or skill set is published on the Queensland Skills Gateway.